ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/settings/replication.markdown

 Client can decide which failover behavior to use by default (`Let client decide`) or the failover behavior can be enforced by a server, with the following options:

 - `Allow reads from secondaries`,
+- `Allow reads from secondaries when request time SLA threshold is reached`,
 - `Allow reads from secondaries and writes to secondaries`,
 - `Fail immediately`,
 - `Read from all servers`,
+- `Read from all servers but switch when request time SLA thresold is reached`,
 - `Read from all servers and allow write to secondaries`

 If you want to read more about failover behavior, please visit following [article](../../../client-api/bundles/how-client-integrates-with-replication-bundle#failover-behavior).